top of page

 Goal

-The change you have decided to make to address the dilemma.
+The changes you would like to make to address the dilemma.

-There are usually many choices.
-Selecting the best set is also a meta-problem.
+There are usually many options.
+Selecting the best set comes after you learn what is possible.

 Supporting Goals